 Establish and maintain a UNK overall GPA of 2.75 or higher.
 (A minimum GPA of 2.50 is required for students on catalogs prior to 2013-14.)

-The Praxis Core Academic Skills for Educators (Core) exam is required for admission into educator preparation programs and teaching certificates (except substitute) in Nebraska.
+The Praxis Core Academic Skills for Educators Tests (Core) are required for admission into educator preparation programs and teaching certificates (except substitute) in Nebraska.
 UNK’s College of Education Building hosts one of the Nebraska testing sites.

-The Praxis Core test consists of three sections with passing scores as follows: Reading—156, Math—150, Writing—162.
+The Praxis Core consists of three tests with passing scores as follows: Reading—156, Math—150, Writing—162.
 The Nebraska Department of Education will accept a non-passing score if all of the following criteria are met:

 If you have a disability, health-related needs, or your primary language is not English, visit the ETS website for information on accommodations.